 Time at camp should include a commitment to an active and healthy lifestyle.
 Whether it’s through one of our many dance disciplines, gymnastics, yoga, fitness, or Somercycle, there are countless ways to work up a sweat and build up the energy needed for a busy and full camp day.

-Our creative arts program will be housed in five bungalows overlooking the lake, each with a massive barn door and deck allowing campers room to spread out and draw inspiration from the camp’s natural beauty.
+Our creative arts program is housed in our Art “Barn,” Somerset’s original horse stables.
+With two stories and ample outside space, there’s plenty of room to spread out and draw inspiration from the camp’s natural beauty.

 Arts and crafts, Pottery, Jewelry, Stained glass, Leatherwork, Metalwork, Woodworking, Culinary arts, Music (camp band), Drama and improv, Photography